We may get commissions for purchases made through links in this post.

 Read more on:

-Keep in mind that even when you make the perfect choice, you still need to introduce the cats to each other gradually and “by the rules”.
+Keep in mind that even when you make a perfect choice, you still need to introduce the cats to each other gradually and “by the rules”.
 The introduction phase can make or break a future feline friendship, so take your time and do it properly.
 Read more about introducing cats here.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!